 * If you have an E3D Hotend or one that does not have a screw in type PTFE fitting unscrew the nozzle 1/2 a turn instead of the fitting.
 The nozzle will need to be tightened back when the nozzle is at 240C.

 Warranty & Support Information

-Technical support with for product it is handled through our TH3D Communities.
+TH3D Community Support - Technical support for the product is handled through our TH3D Communities.
 You can get access to them on our Community Page.
-If you require consulting time direct from the TH3D team to use/install the part it is available for an additional, hourly consulting charge.

 If you are using this in the melt zone on your printer please read the following guide on PTFE safety precautions (applies to ALL PTFE tubing, not just ours): https://th3dstudio.com/knowledge-base/ptfe-safety-precautions-all-ptfe-toughtube/